Almarch/pygotchi/README.md

 ## 4. Background

 The Tamagotchi has been a social phenomenon back in the 1990's.
 The original game has been revived through [TamaLIB](https://github.com/jcrona/tamalib), an agnostic, cross platform emulator.
 TamaLIB has then been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi) with a refactoring.
-The Arduino version is the starting point for a C++ module, allowing portage on higher-level object-oriented languages.
+The Arduino version is the starting point for a C++ module aiming portage on higher-level object-oriented languages.

 I ported TamaLIB on the [R](https://github.com/almarch/tamaR) software environment, with an R-Shiny web app.
-The R project was built targeting the sole P1 game.
+The R project was developed aiming the sole P1 ROM that was available at this time.
 The app encompassed a function to switch the sprites to the P2, and an algorithm to automatically care for the pet.
-Nevertheless, the core functionnality of tamaR had been to deploy TamaLIB on the web, in a server-client logic.
+Nevertheless, the core functionnality of the R project had been to deploy TamaLIB on the web, in a server-client logic.

-More recently, new first generation ROMs have leaked and TamaLIB has been adapted to allow the emulation for all first-gen Tamagotchis.
-In this view, I recycled the tamaR project into a Python framework.
-Python is both more popular and more efficient.
-The aim of this new version is to deliver a better version of TamaLIB as a web service.
+More recently, new first-generation ROMs have leaked and TamaLIB has been adapted to allow the emulation for all first-gen Tamagotchis.
+In this view, I recycled the R project into a Python framework.
+Python is more production oriented, with a [broad community](https://github.blog/news-insights/octoverse/octoverse-2024/) and far better performances than R. The goal of this new version is to deliver an improved version of TamaLIB as a web service.

+On the technical side, all C++ code has been merged into a monolithic `tamalib.cpp` file as the dependency management was not trivial for binding to Python.
+The same code and dependencies compiled on both windows and linux in the tamaR project, but currently pygotchi only builds on linux (or the WSL).
+A solution to build the package on windows.

 ## 5. License